openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: Cancels this [Timer](sync_package_classes.md#class-timer), and the associated Task will no longer be scheduled for execution.

-If the associated Task is executing when this function is called, the current execution will not be interrupted.
+If the associated Task is currently executing when this function is called, the current execution will not be interrupted.
 This function does not block the current thread.
 Calling this function multiple times is equivalent to calling it once.

 ### func hashCode()